 Is your small business looking for a new payroll service provider?
 Deciding to outsource your payroll or switching payroll companies can be a big change.
-This helpful guide has 7 tips for choosing payroll services for your small business that will help you successfully make the switch.
+This helpful guide has 7 tips for choosing payroll services for small business that will help you successfully make the switch.

 1. Consider the Timing

 Before you look at payroll providers you’ll need to decide when you are going to implement your new payroll system.
 A good time to convert to a new system is at the beginning of a new fiscal year or the start of a new business quarter.

 This will keep your financial records easy to follow.
 It also won’t conflict with any year-end processing.

 The earlier in the fiscal year you make the switch, the better because there will be less historical financial data you need to enter.
 Even if you are not entering the data yourself, it can still take a while for your company data to be entered.
 Of course, the more employees on payroll you have, the longer the process will take.